actito/actito-web-demo/README.md

 ![Preference center](./preference-center.png)

-## Trying it out on your local environment
+## Trying it out in your environment

 1. Clone this on your computer
 1. Add your actito credentials in a .env file at the root of the project (see below)